 But don’t forget, this plan is not for an individual user.
 That’s because a ‘Team’ member can store up to 2000 passwords, add 80 members, and create 100 shared groups.

 And finally, the most expensive plan of Passpack is the ‘Business’ plan that costs a whopping $480/year.

 In exchange for that hefty price, you get to store 10,000 passwords, add 1000 users, and create up to 300 groups.
 A plan only big enterprises would consider buying.

 As final notes, all these pricing models are backed by Passpack’s 30-day money-back guarantee, and it accepts all major credit cards as a mode of payment.

 Do I recommend Passpack?

-No, I don’t recommend Passpack to anyone – individuals and businesses – simply because it doesn’t stand anywhere in front of the modern-day programs.
+No, I don’t recommend Passpack to wither individuals and businesses who need an online password manager.
+Yes, it can keep passwords safe, but it doesn’t stand anywhere in front of modern-day password manager programs.

 For the small amount of password management features it offers, the price is way too high, even for enterprises.